 (A) Quantification of 2-LTR circle PCR products with forward primer overlapping with 4 nucleotides of the 5’LTR (as indicated in Figure 1G, junct4 fwd) after 24 hours infection of WT and A105T CA mutant viruses on control (Ctrl) or TNPO3 KD TZM-bl cells.
 (B) Quantification of 2-LTR circle PCR products with forward primer overlapping the junction (junct2 fwd) after 24 hours infection of WT virus on control (Ctrl) or TNPO3 KD TZM-bl cells, treated with raltegravir (RAL) or DMSO as a control.
-(C) Quantification of 2-LTR circles using primers flanking the circle junction and a TaqMan probe annealing with the 3’LTR [1] () Quantification of 2-LTR circles using primers flanking the circle junction and a TaqMan probe annealing within the junction sequence. () Quantification of 2-LTR circle PCR products (from analysis represented in figure 1B) after 24 hours infection of WT and A105T CA mutant viruses on TZM-bl cells expressing or not CPSF6-358. () The PCR products were cloned and sequenced, and the amount of 2-LTR circles and autointegration events determined.
-The ratios between 2-LTR circles and autointegration events detected were plotted. () Quantification of 2-LTR circle PCR products with forward primer overlapping with 2 nucleotides of the 5’LTR (as indicated in figure 1G) after 24 hours infection of WT and A105T CA mutant viruses on control (Ctrl) or TNPO3 KD TZM-bl cells. () 2-LTR circles and autointegration events are quantified by high-throughput sequencing of low-molecular weight DNA extracted from TZM-bl stably transduced with an vector expressing CPSF6-358 or an empty vector as a control infected for 24 hours with WT or A105T CA mutant viruses.
+(C) Quantification of 2-LTR circles using primers flanking the circle junction and a TaqMan probe annealing with the 3’LTR [1] (D) Quantification of 2-LTR circles using primers flanking the circle junction and a TaqMan probe annealing within the junction sequence.
+(E) Quantification of 2-LTR circle PCR products (from analysis represented in figure 1B) after 24 hours infection of WT and A105T CA mutant viruses on TZM-bl cells expressing or not CPSF6-358.
+(F) The PCR products were cloned and sequenced, and the amount of 2-LTR circles and autointegration events determined.
+The ratios between 2-LTR circles and autointegration events detected were plotted.
+(G) Quantification of 2-LTR circle PCR products with forward primer overlapping with 2 nucleotides of the 5’LTR (as indicated in figure 1G) after 24 hours infection of WT and A105T CA mutant viruses on control (Ctrl) or TNPO3 KD TZM-bl cells.
+(H) 2-LTR circles and autointegration events are quantified by high-throughput sequencing of low-molecular weight DNA extracted from TZM-bl stably transduced with an vector expressing CPSF6-358 or an empty vector as a control infected for 24 hours with WT or A105T CA mutant viruses.
 Ratios between the levels in empty vs CPSF6-358 expressing cells are plotted.
 Data represent one of at least three independent experiments.
 Error bars represent ± SEM (n = 3).

 Figure S2, Related to Figure 2